 8. Bird Dog Foundation Essay Contest

-The Bird Dog Foundation Essay Contest focuses on those who are interested in training and education in wildlife or wildlife conservation.
+The Bird Dog Foundation Essay Contest is for students interested in wildlife education and conservation.
 Applicants must be high school seniors who plan to enter their freshman year of college.
-Applicants must reside in Tennessee, Mississippi or Arkansas and must be United States citizens.
+Applicants must live in Tennessee, Mississippi or Arkansas.
+United States citizenship is required.
 Employees, sitting board members and their relatives are not eligible to apply.
-There is no application for the scholarship, but applicants must include their full name, mailing address, email address, phone number, date as well as the name and address of the school they attend on the cover sheet of the essay.
+There is no application for the scholarship.
+Applicants must include their full name, mailing address, email address, phone number, and date.
+They must include the name and address of the school they attend on the cover sheet of the essay.

 You can learn more about the Bird Dog Foundation Essay Contest here.